collaborative-economics-lab/site/_posts/2025-5-18-Divine-Consensus.md

 Shall we yield to the obvious things before us—to the things we see when we close our eyes that tell us exactly where we are?
 The things that we don't need to rationalize?

 Should we live in that world, or should we try to rationalize new worlds?

----

-Let me know if you’d like a banner image or meta description for the post.